MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/set-placev3.md

 > [!NOTE]
 > Updates to conference rooms & workspaces can take up to 24 hours to reflect.
 We are working on eliminating this delay.
+>
+> The Set-UserPhoto was [deprecated](https://techcommunity.microsoft.com/t5/exchange-team-blog/deprecation-of-exchange-online-powershell-userphoto-cmdlets/ba-p/3955744) in April 2024.
+We are working on adding a parameter to this cmdlet to set a photo on rooms and workspaces when using Set-PlaceV3.
+In the meantime, please follow [these instructions](/microsoft-365/admin/add-users/change-user-profile-photos?view=o365-worldwide) set the photo on a room or workspace.
 ## Syntax

 ### Building